Compare Car Insurance in San Francisco

 The weather in San Francisco is mild and comfortable year-round.
 There is very little temperature variation.
 That’s because the city is surrounded by the Pacific Ocean on three sides.
 Average highs seldom exceed 80 degrees in the summer or drop below 40 degrees in the winter.
 Residents enjoy an average of 259 sunny days with only 64 rainy days per year.
 When it does rain, drivers should take care driving the city’s notoriously hilly streets.
 Drivers should also be on guard for the fog, which often appears in summertime and can severely reduce visibility.

 More than the weather, road conditions are a big headache for drivers here.
-According to a recent study by TRIP, a whopping 71% of San Francisco's major roads have pavement in poor condition.
-20% are mediocre.
-These poorly maintained streets costs drivers $978 a year in extra vehicle operating costs.
+According to a recent study by TRIP, a whopping 71 percent of San Francisco's major roads have pavement in poor condition.
+Another 16 percent of roads are mediocre.
+These poorly maintained streets costs drivers $1,049 per year in extra vehicle operating costs.

-According to TomTom's traffic index, San Francisco 2nd in the nation for traffic congestion and delays.
-An average commuter spends an extra 37 minutes per hour stuck in traffic during rush hour commutes and 143 hours a year for peak hour commutes of 30 minutes.
+TomTom ranks San Francisco 30th in the world for traffic congestion and delays.
+An average commuter spends an extra 39 minutes per day stuck in traffic during rush hour commutes and 150 hours a year for peak hour commutes of 30 minutes.

-Moving violations such as red light infractions, speeding, and drunk driving can add points to your driver's license and lead to higher insurance rates.
+Moving violations such as red light infractions, speeding, and accidents can add points to your driver's license and lead to higher rates.
+These points can remain on your driving record for three years.
+If your insurance company finds out, they may change your preferred status to "non-standard" and make you buy a high-risk policy.

 The Superior Court of California County of San Francisco website allows residents to pay traffic tickets, tells drivers how to contest tickets, and provides helpful traffic court information.